Banknotes in 20th century UK

-For most of the 20th century - until 1983 to be precise - there was no pound coin in Britain.
-Instead there were paper bank notes and even these were phased out the following year.
+For most of the 20th century - until 1983 - there was no pound coin in Britain.
+Instead there were paper bank notes.

 Even when I was growing up in the late 1940s, I heard of a young woman starting work at the wage of £3 a week.
 My grandmother was horrified that anyone so young and with no qualifications could possibly earn so much.

-The only notes that I ever saw were pound notes and ten shilling notes.
+The only notes that I ever saw as a child were pound notes and ten shilling notes.
 They could readily be seen in shops as customers handed over money and received their change.

-£5 notes also existed, but it is a measure of inflation that I never saw one in use.
+Although these white £5 notes did exist when I was a child, it is a measure of inflation that I never saw one in use.
 The one illustrated here, dated 1944, was photographed in a museum.
-These pound notes were extremely elegant with black scrolls on a white background and they were larger than the pound notes.
+These five pound notes were extremely elegant with black scrolls on a white background and they were slightly larger than the pound notes.

-All the various pound notes were about the same size, with 10 shilling notes slightly smaller and Scottish larger denominations larger.
-The Bank of England 'fivers' and higher were much larger - see the photo above - and had to be double-folded to fit into a wallet.
+All the various pound notes were about the same size, with 10 shilling notes slightly smaller and Scottish denominations larger.
+The Bank of England 'fivers' and higher were much larger and had to be double-folded to fit into a wallet.
 This became a problem when inflation brought them into common use, resulting in size reduction along with colour printing.
-Ease of forgery of the simple black on white also no doubt played a part in the change.
+Ease of forgery of the simple black on white also, no doubt, played a part in the change.

 I understand that blind people could tell the denomination of a note by butting it against the cleft between the ring and middle fingers to detect its thickness.